 tcsh unless you had requested it to be changed.

 The following table summarizes the available file systems and their features.
-It is only an excerpt from the main file system table in the HPC environment description.
+It is only an excerpt from the description of the HPC file system.

 |Mount point||Access via||Purpose||Technology, size||Backup||Data lifetime||Quota|